 After years-long battle and several lost court cases, the Kalamazoo County Board of Commissioners was once again handed a loss by Kalamazoo County Circuit Court in the county’s condemnation case regarding the Johnson/Talanda family cottage within Prairie View Park.
 Judge Curtis Bell denied the county’s latest attempt to take the property summarily through eminent domain on Thursday, February 9.

 The county has lost several cases over the past seven years.
-In the fall of 2022, the country finally agreed to enter into settlement discussions in order to continue coexisting peacefully with the families as they have done for over 60 years.
+In the fall of 2022, the county finally agreed to enter into settlement discussions in order to continue coexisting peacefully with the families as they have done for over 60 years.
 The newly constituted board of commissioners had communicated to the families that they were opposed to condemnation, giving the families renewed hope for a resolution in order to avoid the high cost of litigation.

 “After spending months working with the county’s attorneys to reach an agreement, which would have ended years-long litigation over the Johnson/Talanda family cottage, the county’s attorneys decided to file a summary disposition motion asking for the immediate transfer of ownership to the county based upon a strained reading of the Uniform Condemnation and Procedures,” said Randall Levine, managing partner at Levine & Levine Attorneys at Law, who is representing some family members.
 “The county once again is spending thousands of tax payer dollars in an attempt to gain land that they have no right to obtain through condemnation.
 The county has not been able to prove need for the property, which is the very essence of the Condemnation Act.”